 - As part of your sales documentation

 Besides these key spots, pepper your story into other pieces of content.
-For example, when announcing a new product say something like “we remember building our first [your product] in mom’s garage.
+For example, when announcing a new product, say something like, “we remember building our first [your product] in mom’s garage.
 Our goal was to help people like you to [benefit].
 The [new product] was built in line with that same vision.”
-Doing this shows that your company has a history of caring for its customers and that it knows where it came from.
+Doing this shows that your company has a history of caring for its customers and knows where it came from.
 This makes your company and its products more appealing to consumers.

 4. There’s an email template for that

 In 2009, Apple launched the genius marketing campaign lead by the catchphrase “there’s an app for that.”
-Yes, no matter what challenge or difficulty you were facing Apple had a solution to help you out.
+No matter what challenge or difficulty you were facing, Apple had a solution to help you out.